A Maersk ship on water, running on green methanol, carrying cargo containers.

 To get all the way to zero, we need to address our biggest source of emissions – the fuel that propels our vessels.

-Green fuel is the gamechanger
+Lower emission fuel is the gamechanger

 To get all the way to net zero we need something new in the tank.
 And we need it right now.